MA in American History : Apply now and enroll in graduate courses with top historians this summer!

 Study with Quizlet and memorize flashcards containing terms like What was one possible reason the Europeans wanted to go to the Indies?, How did Columbus get the king and queen of Spain to pay for his expedition?, What are the names of the ships Columbus used in his first voyage? and more.

-Study with Quizlet and memorize flashcards containing terms like Why did Columbus go to the courts of Spain and Portugal?, What did he the present them with?, What did he claimed? and more.
+Study with Quizlet and memorize flashcards containing terms like Main Idea, Why did Columbus suggest sailing to west Asia?, What events happened to Columbus before October 12, 1492? and more.

 4. Christopher Columbus